 Definition and facts for gastroesophageal reflux (GER) and gastroesophageal reflux disease (GERD).
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: http://www.niddk.nih.gov/health-information/health-topics/digestive-diseases/ger-and-gerd-in-adults/Pages/definition-facts.aspx.
 Accessed February 26, 2015.

 Gastroesophageal reflux disease (GERD).
-The Merck Manual Professional Edition.
+Merck Manual Professional Version.
 Available at: http://www.merckmanuals.com/professional/gastrointestinal_disorders/esophageal_and_swallowing_disorders/gastroesophageal_reflux_disease_gerd.html.
 Updated May 2014.
 Accessed February 26, 2015.

 Mitre MC, Katzka DA.
 Pathophysiology of GERD: Lower esophageal sphincter defects.
 GERD in the 21st Century, Series 5.
 Practical Gastro website.
 Available at: http://www.practicalgastro.com/pdf/May04/MitreArticle.pdf.
 Published May 2004.
 Accessed February 26, 2015.